oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 sets provide entry points into the data model.

-*Operations* allow the execution of custom logic on parts of a data model. [*Functions*](#sec_Functions)[ ]{.MsoHyperlink}are operations that do not have side effects and may support further composition, for example, with additional filter operations, functions or an action.
+*Operations* allow the execution of custom logic on parts of a data model. [*Functions*](#sec_Functions) are operations that do not have side effects and may support further composition, for example, with additional filter operations, functions or an action.
-[*Actions*](#sec_Actions)[ ]{.MsoHyperlink}are operations that allow
+[*Actions*](#sec_Actions) are operations that allow side effects, such as data modification, and cannot be further composed in order to avoid non-deterministic behavior.
+Actions and functions are either *bound* to a type, enabling them to be called as members of an instance of that type, or unbound, in which case they are called as static operations.
-side effects, such as data modification, and cannot be further composed in order to avoid non-deterministic behavior.
-Actions and functions are either *bound* to a type, enabling them to be called as members of an instance of that type, or unbound, in which case they are called as static operations. *Action imports* and *function imports* enable unbound actions and functions to be called from the service root.
+*Action imports* and *function imports* enable unbound actions and functions to be called from the service root.

 *Singletons* are named entities which can be accessed as direct children of the entity container.
 A singleton may also be a member of an entity